swiftlang/swift-org-website/documentation/cxx-interop/index.md

 #### Overloaded Member Functions

 C++ allows member functions to be overloaded based on their `const` qualifier.
-For example, the `Forest` class can have a constant `getRootTree` overload, and a non-constant one:
+For example, the `Forest` class can have two `getRootTree` members, that differ only in their constness and their return type:

 ```c++
 class Forest {